-For a crossfit athlete, nutrition before training plays almost the most important role in the daily diet.
-This meal provides an optimal supply of energy for a productive physical activity.
-Given that crossfit is a very energy-intensive and intense power sport, nutrition before such a training should be as balanced as possible in terms of energy value and product quality.
+For a Crossfit athlete, nutrition before training plays almost the most important role in the daily diet.
+This meal provides an optimal supply of energy for productive physical activity.
+Given that Crossfit is a very energy-intensive and intense power sport, nutrition before such training should be as balanced as possible in terms of energy value and product quality.

 As a general rule, eat food before training should be no later than 1.5-2 hours before exercise.
 In some cases, when the athlete’s metabolism is slowed down, eating before a workout should be 3-4 hours before it starts.